Krishna River: Hydroelectric power stations

-Pollution
+Pollution and Ecology affect

 Most of the years, the river water does not join the sea due to the full utilisation of water mainly in agriculture.
 The closed river basin of Krishna means that the river ecosystem is on the verge of death.
-The river receives waste from a large number of cities and the river basin population has increased to 80 million enhancing pollution load many folds into the river.
+The river receives waste from a large number of cities and the river basin population has increased to 80 million, increasing pollution load many fold into the river.
 Adequate average and minimum continuous environmental flows to the sea are not taking place in most of the years constricting salt export and leading to the formation of saline and sodic alkaline soils in the lower reaches of the river basin.
 High alkalinity water is discharged from the ash dump areas of many coal-fired power stations into the river which further increases the alkalinity of the river water whose water is naturally of high alkalinity since the river basin is draining vast areas of basalt rock formations.
 The following are the few coal-fired power stations located in the river basin.